 8 Kampen St., Eilat, Israel

-Other Asian Travel Posts
+More Israel Travel Posts

-- What to eat in Bangkok?
+- Best places to eat in Jaffa

 Although Sarah has worked in travel for 15 years and specializes in Africa, she loves music, wine, food, and travel.
 Armed with her camera, she’s on a mission to photograph old memories and tell stories showcasing her East Indian community and her love for travel and culture.
+Her book Jevayla Ye with her sister Abby has won the international Gourmand Award for Best Indigenous People Cookbook in the World.

 I have not heard of Eilat before now.
 It looks so beautiful and your pictures capture it really well.
 Another place for the bucketlist